 - Student information is kept confidential and private.

-- You have access to support from the Faculty Resource Center.
+- You have access to support from the Center for Instructional Technology.

 - No assignments get “lost,” either by you or the student.